On the development of spinal circuits during the maturation of movements

 Roussel Y, Paradis M, Gaudreau SF, Lindsey BW, and Bui TV.
 Spatiotemporal Transition in the Role of Synaptic Inhibition to the Tail Beat Rhythm of Developing Larval Zebrafish. eNeuro, 31 January 2020, 7 (1) ENEURO.0508-18.2020; DOI: https://doi.org/10.1523/ENEURO.0508-18.2020

-On dI3 interneurons and hand control
+On dI3 neurons and motor control

 Bui TV, Stifani N, Panek I, and Farah C. Genetically identified spinal interneurons integrating tactile afferents for motor control.
 Journal of Neurophysiology, jn.00522.2015. doi: 10.1152/jn.00522.2015, 2015.